-All commercial bookings require an initial deposit of £102.54.
-An officer will then visit and quote for the work.
-If the quote is not accepted the deposit will be refunded minus the survey fee of £51.30
+All commercial bookings need a deposit of £102.54.
+An officer will visit and quote for the work.
+If the quote is not accepted, the deposit will be refunded minus the survey fee of £51.30

-Bees are not classified as pests, as they are important in the pollination of fruit and flowers.
-They should not be destroyed, unless they are in a location that is causing a danger to humans or pets.
+Bees are not pests because they pollinate fruit and flowers.
+They should not be destroyed, unless they are causing a danger to humans or pets.
 More advice is available from the British Bee Keepers Association or contact Witney Bees who offer advice and a local swarms officer for West Oxfordshire.

 Any treatments booked for wasps, when the problem is actually bees, will be fully charged.